 “The crown!
 The crest!
 It’s the Attavanti’s!”
-Exclaimed the tempestuous diva Floria Tosca, pacing about in a frenzied fit of jealousy after being led to believe by the scheming and lascivious Barron Scarpia that her lover, the painter and maverick Mario Cavaradossi, had been dallying with a Marchesa in the chapel.
+Exclaimed the tempestuous diva Floria Tosca, as she paced about in a frenzied fit of jealousy after being led to believe by the scheming and lascivious Barron Scarpia that her lover, the painter and maverick Mario Cavaradossi, had been dallying with a Marchesa in the chapel.
 In fact, no such dalliance occurred, as he had merely been working on his painting of Mary Magdalene.

-Indeed the orchestra not only provided an undercurrent of support for the singers, who were somewhat awkwardly elevated above the stage, in the conductor’s circle.
-More importantly, it provided dramatic impetus during key moments in which the physical tension between the three protagonists is underscored by the chill-inducing harmonic tensions in Puccini’s orchestration.
-Scarpia’s motif, for instance, which we hear in the opening three chords, consisting of a dissonant tritone, known as the diabolus in musica, or the devil’s interval, forms a diagonal line of sonic horror running from the B flat of the double basses to the E natural of the piccolo.
+Indeed, the orchestra not only provided an undercurrent of support for the singers, who were somewhat awkwardly elevated above the stage, in the conductor’s circle; it provided dramatic impetus during key moments in which the physical tension between the three protagonists is underscored by the chill-inducing harmonic tensions in Puccini’s orchestration.
+Scarpia’s motif, for instance, which we hear in the opening three chords, consisting of a dissonant tritone, known as the diabolus in musica, or the devil’s interval, which forms a diagonal line of sonic horror running from the B flat of the double basses to the E natural of the piccolo.
 New versions of this tritone are repeated throughout the opera in different forms, and each time Nézet-Séguin colored this motif differently by accenting certain notes more or varying the tempo and dynamics.
 These passages certainly foreshadowed the impending doom that would befall Tosca and her lover Cavaradossi but they also provided a deliciously rich palette of harmonies and tonal variations to revel in.
-But, to be sure, these effects weren’t achieved at the expense of the singers as they were always perfectly audible and their voices blended seamlessly with the orchestra throughout the performance.
+But, to be sure, these effects weren’t achieved at the expense of the singers, as they were always perfectly audible and their voices blended seamlessly with the orchestra throughout the performance.

 Extended High Notes & More